jonurce/FTS_Calibration/README.md

 The python script and the collected data showing the jumps is available in:
 ├──Datasets
 │    └──0_SensOne_jumps
 │       ├──x-axis
 │       ├──y-axis
 │       └──z-axis
 └──0_get_data_sensONE.py

-# Calibration approach 1: Known mass and orientation
+## Calibration approach 1: Known mass and orientation
-## Python scripts
+For this approach, a known mass was used, attached to the 3D printed sensor using a jig, and the FTS was attached to a UR3e robotic arm to know the orientation.

-Each Python script has an explanation of what it does at the top of the file.
+Each **Python script** has an explanation of what it does at the top of the file.
 They are chronologically ordered from 1 to 5:

 ├──1_get_data_centered_mass.py